IAS 36 goodwill impairment review, VIU basis, oil price and other assumptions, climate change, oil company

 Oil and natural gas prices

-The price assumptions used for value-in-use impairment testing are based on those used for investment appraisal. bp’s carbon emissions cost assumptions and their interrelationship with oil and gas prices are described in ‘Judgements and estimates made in assessing the impact of climate change and the transition to a lower carbon economy’ on page 178.
+The price assumptions used for value-in-use impairment testing are based on those used for investment appraisal. bp’s carbon emissions cost assumptions and their interrelationship with oil and gas prices are described in ‘Judgements and estimates made in assessing the impact of climate change and the transition to a lower carbon economy’ on page 145.
 The investment appraisal price assumptions are recommended by the senior vice president economic & energy insights after considering a range of external price sets, and supply and demand profiles associated with various energy transition scenarios.
 They are reviewed and approved by management.
 As a result of the current uncertainty over the pace of transition to lower-carbon supply and demand and the social, political and environmental actions that will be taken to meet the goals of the Paris climate change agreement, the scenarios considered include those where those goals are met as well as those where they are not met.

-During the year, bp’s price assumptions applied in value-in-use impairment testing for Brent oil up to 2030 were increased to reflect near-term supply constraints. bp’s management also expects an acceleration of the pace of transition to a lower carbon economy.
-As such, the long-term Brent oil assumptions were decreased during the year, reaching $55 per barrel by 2040 and $45 per barrel by 2050 (in 2020 real terms).
-The price assumptions applied in value-in-use impairment testing for Henry Hub gas were unchanged to those used in 2020 except that the assumption for 2022 was increased to reflect short term market conditions.
-These price assumptions are derived from the central case investment appraisal assumptions, adjusted where applicable to reflect short-term market conditions (see page 32).
-A summary of the group’s revised price assumptions for Brent oil and Henry Hub gas, applied in 2021 and 2020, in real 2020 terms, is provided below.
+During the year, bp’s price assumptions applied in value-in-use impairment testing were revised.
+The revised price assumptions have been rebased in real 2023 terms and are materially consistent with the disclosed prices in real 2022 terms.
+The near term Brent oil assumption was held constant at $70 per barrel to reflect near term supply constraints before declining after 2030 to $50 per barrel by 2050 continuing to reflect the assumption that as the energy system decarbonizes, falling oil demand will cause oil prices to decline.
+The price assumptions for Henry Hub gas up to 2050 were held constant at $4.00 per mmBtu reflecting an assumption that declining domestic demand in the US is offset by higher LNG exports.
+These price assumptions are derived from the central case investment appraisal assumptions (see page 20).
+A summary of the group’s revised price assumptions for Brent oil and Henry Hub gas, applied in 2024 and 2023, in real 2023 terms, is provided below.
 The assumptions represent management’s best estimate of future prices at the balance sheet date, which sit within the range of external scenarios considered as appropriate for the purpose.
 They are considered by bp to be in line with a range of transition paths consistent with the temperature goal of the Paris climate change agreement, of holding the increase in the global average temperature to well below 2°C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5°C above pre-industrial levels.
 However, they do not correspond to any specific Paris-consistent scenario.
-An inflation rate of 2% (2020 2%) is applied to determine the price assumptions in nominal terms.
+Inflation rate of 2% – 2.5% (2023 2%) is applied to determine the price assumptions in nominal terms.

-The majority of bp’s reserves and resources that support the carrying value of the group’s existing oil and gas properties are expected to be produced over the next 10 years.
+The majority of bp’s reserves and resources that support the carrying value of the group’s existing oil and gas properties are expected to be produced over the next 12 years.

 Oil and natural gas reserves